RomanSolomatin/OpenRPG/README.md

 # OpenRPG
-###### Welcome!
-In this repository you will find a great powerful, well commented and structured API that will be the base of your RPG game!
+#### Welcome!
+In this repository you will find a great powerful, well commented and structured API that will be the learning base to build your own RPG game!

 ## Inventory System
   - Has common functions like Add, Remove, Drop, Split, Swap, Drag & Drop, etc).